PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 say_hello_to_name()
 ```

-You will also notice that the semicolon symbol `:` after the two parenthesis `():`.
-This tells Python (the coding language we are using) that any code after the `:` is *inside* of the function.
+You will notice that the colon symbol `:` comes after the two parenthesis `():`.
+This tells Python (the coding language we are using) that any code after the colon `:` is *inside* of the function.

-All the code inside of the function also has to have a 2 or 4 spaces in front of it, aside fom just using the `:` semicolon symbol. (click the `tab` key to add 2 or 4 spaces).
+All the code inside of the function also has to have a 2 or 4 spaces in front of it, aside from using the `:` colon symbol. (click the `tab` key to add 2 or 4 spaces automatically).

-This is mostly for you, the programmer, to be able to tell what code is in a function, and what code is not.
-We usually refer to adding a tab in front of code as "indenting" the code.
+This is so that Python will be able to tell what code is inside a function, and what code is not.
+We refer to adding a tab in front of the code as "indenting" the code.

 If we go ahead and write our code without adding any *indenting* in front...